Original Format: cassette

 Fried Chicken Ice-T

-When Ice-T goes to a restaurant in Hollywood, do they say “This way to your table, Mr. T”? do they both turn around?
+When Ice-T goes to a restaurant in Hollywood, do they say “This way to your table, Mr. T”?
+And if Mr. T happens to be there at the same time, do they both turn around?
+This is the kind of thing I wonder about on an eerie-quiet Saturday afternoon.

 I kind of like this fan-made video, except that for my money it looks more like Kurt Cobain than Beck.